jamesawo/python-projects/conways-game-of-life/README.md

 Check the Wikipedia Page for more: [Game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-This implementation uses an object-oriented approach and the Tkinter and TTK widgets for creating the user interface.
+This implementation uses an object-oriented approach and with Tkinter and TTK widgets for creating a graphical user interface.

 ## How it works